elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

       * - metadataArr
         - Array of JSON Strings
         - The metadata of this resource for different Sub-clusters.
+See below for the format of the JSON elements.
 See *RESOURCE_SUBCLUSTER_METADATA* for further explanation.

-*metadataArr - Format of JSON Element of Array*
+.. sidebar:: metadataArr - Format of JSON Element of Array

-.. sidebar:: Table

    .. list-table::
       :header-rows: 1